The Rasmus

 The Rasmus is a Finnish rock band that formed in 1994 in Helsinki while the band members were in upper comprehensive school.
-The original band members were Lauri Ylönen (lead singer-songwriter), Eero Heinonen (bass), Pauli Rantasalmi (guitar) and Jarno Lahti (drums).
+The original band members were Lauri Ylönen (founder, frontman, lead singer-songwriter), Eero Heinonen (bass), Pauli Rantasalmi (guitar) and Jarno Lahti (drums).
 Jarno Lahti left the year after and was replaced by Janne Heiskanen in 1995.
 Heiskanen quit the band in 1999 and was soon replaced by Aki Hakala.
 Pauli Rantasalmi left the band and was replaced by guitarist Emilia "Emppu" Suhonen in 2022.
-Best known for their 2003 hit single "In the Shadows", the band has sold 5 million albums worldwide and approximately 350,000 albums in Finland alone, and has won numerous awards, both domestic and international.
+Best known for their 2003 hit single "In the Shadows", the band has sold over 5 million albums worldwide and 350,000 albums in Finland alone, and has won numerous awards, both domestic and international.
 The band represented Finland in the Eurovision Song Contest 2022 with the song "Jezebel".

 History

-Formation and first albums (1994–1995)
+1994–1997: Formation and first albums

-While still in high school, Lauri Ylönen, Eero Heinonen, Pauli Rantasalmi and Jarno Lahti formed the band "Rasmus" while they were in 8th grade.
-The band played their first gig at their schools pre-Christmas party (23 December 1994).
+While still in high school, Lauri Ylönen, Eero Heinonen, Pauli Rantasalmi and Jarno Lahti formed the band "Rasmus" while they were in eighth grade.
+The band played their first gig at their school's pre-Christmas party (23 December 1994).
 In 1995 Jarno left the band, and was replaced by Janne Heiskanen.
 In December 1995 they released their debut EP 1st, including the songs "Funky Jam", "Myself", "Frog" and "Rakkauslaulu".
 In only a few weeks the EP had already sold 1000 copies.
 The EP was originally released independently through Teja G. Records but was re-released through Warner Music Finland after they signed with them early in 1996.
 The band also wrote the song "Don't Shut the Door" which would stay unused until it was re-written in 2009 as "October & April" for their compilation album Best of 2001–2009.
 In 1996 they released their debut album Peep through Warner Music Finland.
 The album was first released in Finland on 23 September, where it went Gold, and later in Estonia and Russia, and subsequently worldwide.
 Later in 1996 the band released two more EP's, 2nd and 3rd.
 Even though labeled as an EP, 3rd went No. 8 on the Finnish Singles Chart later that year.

 Next year the band won an EMMA (the Finnish equivalent of Grammys) for the best newcomer of 1996.
 Lauri and Pauli decided to quit school to focus fully on Rasmus and on 29 August they released their second album Playboys.
 It went Gold in Finland, and the single "Blue" also went Gold when it was released in May the same year.